-Returning to her family’s roots as the owners of a traditional beer hall in Wisconsin, Luedtke has come back swinging with an updated German-style bratskellar that just put the cherry atop the burgeoning Guerneville food scene.
+Returning to her family’s roots as the owners of a traditional beer hall in Wisconsin, Crista Luedtke German-style bratskellar, Brot, is mix of on-trend design, quirky charm and classic Bavarian dishes.

 The name Brot translates to “bread” in German, but for Luedtke it refers to more than just a loaf of rye.
 It also translates as “livelihood,” something she’s been putting a lot of thought into.
 As the owner of the Boon Hotel, Boon Eat + Drink, El Barrio (a tequila bar) and a former partner in Big Bottom Market, Luedtke has made it her mission to bring a destination-worthy vitality to the river town.